Skip to content

 Liability

-While we endeavor to protect the property of our patrons, we are not responsible for the loss or damage to vehicles, bikes, motorcycles, or their contents.
-Please report any loss or damage to Public Safety at 585-275-3333.
+While we endeavor to protect the property of our patrons, we are not responsible for any loss or damage to vehicles, bikes, motorcycles, or their contents.
+If you experience any loss or damage, please report it to Public Safety at 585-275-3333.

 Limited Use Permits